keboola/developers-docs/integrate/storage/api/configurations.md

 {% endhighlight %}

 From here, you can see all available information about a particular component.
-In the following examples, we will use `keboola.ex-aws-s3` --- the AWS S3 Extractor.
+In the following examples, we will use `keboola.ex-aws-s3` --- the AWS S3 extractor.

 ## Configuration Structure
 Component configurations are largely dependent on the actual component being configured.
 This makes creating configurations manually a bit tricky.
 Rather than starting from scratch, we recommend creating a configuration through the UI and then modifying it when you understand it.

-### Inspecting a Configuration
+### Inspecting Configuration
-To obtain an existing configuration, you can either use the List of configurations above or the [Configuration Detail](https://keboola.docs.apiary.io/#reference/component-configurations/component-configurations/configuration-detail)
+To obtain an existing configuration, you can either use the list of configurations above or the [Configuration Detail](https://keboola.docs.apiary.io/#reference/component-configurations/component-configurations/configuration-detail)
 API call.
-See an [example](https://documenter.getpostman.com/view/3086797/kbc-samples/77h845D#9b9f3e7b-de3b-4c90-bad6-a8760e3852eb) for obtaining a configuration of `keboola.ex-aws-s3` component.
+See an [example](https://documenter.getpostman.com/view/3086797/kbc-samples/77h845D#9b9f3e7b-de3b-4c90-bad6-a8760e3852eb) for obtaining a configuration of the `keboola.ex-aws-s3` component.
 You will receive a response similar to this:

 {% highlight json %}
 {